-The Board of Directors (the "Board") of Hoe Leong Corporation Ltd (the "Company", and together with its subsidiaries, the "Group") is pleased to present the Company's annual sustainability report for the reporting year ended 31 December 2023 ("FY2023").
+The Board of Directors (the "Board") of Hoe Leong Corporation Ltd (the "Company", and together with its subsidiaries, the "Group") is pleased to present the Company's annual sustainability report for the reporting year ended 31 December 2024 ("FY2024").
+This report shows our commitment to strike a balance between sustainable growth, profit, governance, environment and the development of our people to ensure sustainability of our Group.